-1. It’s incredibly important that as many people as possible formally object to Eastleigh Council about the airport’s plans before the deadline of August 10th.
+1. It’s incredibly important that as many people as possible formally object to Eastleigh Council about the airport’s plans before the revised deadline of September 21st.
 Anyone can do this – you don’t need to be an expert and you don’t need to live in Eastleigh or Southampton.
 It’s much more effective to use your own words, and just writing a sentence or two is great.
 If you want some guidance there is a summary of our four main arguments against expansion below.

-2. Southampton City Council will be deciding whether to renew their opposition to airport expansion and are asking for comments by 10th August.
+2. Southampton City Council will be deciding whether to renew their opposition to airport expansion and are asking for comments .
 It is vital that they continue to oppose the extension.
-Please ALSO email firstname.lastname@example.org saying something like ‘I continue to object’ with the subject line ‘Airport expansion ref 20/00843/CONSUL.’
+Please ALSO email email@example.com saying something like ‘I continue to object’ with the subject line ‘Airport expansion ref 20/00843/CONSUL.’
 However you can say as much as you like!
 Good idea to explain why the development would affect your regular experience of Southampton.

 There are four key parts to our objection to the expansion of Southampton Airport:

 - The economic case does not stack up

 - The noise impacts of expansion make this the worst UK airport to expand

 - More air pollution will affect local health and mortality rates

 - Expansion will contribute to climate change and a ‘carbon-neutral’ airport is a myth